blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-deephermes-base/README.md

 With Eternal AI's Decentralized Inference, everything is onchain-verifiable.

 Let's look at the onchain prompt transaction on Base Explorer.
-You can verify that the prompt ran on DeepSeek R1.
+You can verify that the prompt ran on DeepHermes.
 You can also verify the system prompt and the user prompt.

 https://basescan.org/tx/0x90a18461a0bb4db0f1b8348de72b29c4f9253c96713e1b445614ff74ae5d1791